openid/AppAuth-iOS/Examples/Example-iOS_ObjC/README.md

 This has been configured to work with my client.
 If you want to use your own make sure the deep-link is correctly set up in your client.

+## Side Notes

+This is configured for your vagrant box and multi-dev so make sure to be on pritunl and have vagrant up and running.
+If those aren't on you'll just hang on white pages when you reach out to gizmo.

 ## Gizmo Cert